rikschennink/conditioner/README.md

 **Frizz Free**

-Modules are loaded separate from each other preventing them from getting into fights.
-Conditioner exposes an API that allows for structured peace negotiations between modules.
+Modules loaded with Conditioner live on their own little islands.
+Conditioner exposes an API to facilitate safe communication between modules.

 ## Demo